RVCC-IDMX/arcane-wiki-template/README.md

 ## Creating a Cloudinary Preset for Upload

 1. Follow the tutorial to make a Preset at [Create Transformation Presets in Cloudinary's DAM System](https://youtu.be/F7pA-jYs6ew).
 1. You need not create the exact one from the tutorial.
-I suggest you create a Preset that crops the image to a 400px wide image, mode scale, auto format and auto quality.
+I suggest you create a Preset that crops the image to a 400px wide image, crop mode scale, auto format and auto quality.

 <img width="458" alt="Cloudinary edit menu" src="https://user-images.githubusercontent.com/13385801/199068076-1a5393bd-4889-41c2-b4e5-9e65c0516d48.png">